prabhukirangit/ERAV1/S6/README.md

 ## Table of contents
 - Prerequisites
+- Part 1
+- Part 2
   - Modules
   - Usage
   - Troubleshooting
   - Authors

 ## Prerequisites
 This module requires the following dependencies to be installed prior.